atharaq/atharaq.github.io/haskell/lesson0.md

 2. [VSCode](https://code.visualstudio.com/download)
 3. After installing both: [Haskell extension for VSCode](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) Or: open VSCode, go to Extensions (View -> Extensions), and search for Haskell.

+(May also need to update directions here for GitHub Classroom.)

 ## Starting out

 We will mostly use the "interactive" Haskell compiler.
 This allows us to input in Haskell expressions and the console immediately outputs the result.
 To do this, we can open a terminal (or use a terminal in VSCode) and type in the command "ghci".
 (Eventually we might start using "stack ghci").